 Chief Sommers responded that fire chiefs had pushed for Senate Bill 1129, which became law and required energy companies to improve infrastructure by managing vegetation around power lines to reduce the risk of sparks.
 He mentioned that the fire department and private contractors have been working on vegetation removal for several years.
 However, when it comes to burying power lines, the issue is a matter of cost, with estimates suggesting that it could cost 3 to 4 million dollars per mile.
 While there's no mandate for underground power lines, a group in Glenbrook has raised funds to bury lines in their area, which is a successful example of community-driven efforts.

-Kathie Julian asked about the practicality of evacuating Incline Village in segments, given the fast-moving nature of fires, like the Campfire, which spread at 80 football fields per minute, compared to Palisades, which moved at a slower rate of 5 football fields per minute.
+Kathie Julian asked about the practicality of evacuating Incline Village in segments, given the fast-moving nature of fires, like the Camp Fire, which spread at 80 football fields per minute, compared to Palisades, which moved at a slower rate of 5 football fields per minute.
 She was concerned that certain areas might not be prioritized during evacuations, particularly in high wind conditions.

 Chief Sommers responded that the speed of the fire would depend on factors like topography, vegetation, and wind direction.
 In the basin, fires typically move in a "V" shape, heading upslope toward the ridges rather than spreading horizontally.
 This could allow for more manageable, staged evacuations since it’s unlikely the entire town would need to evacuate at once.
 With proper management, they could focus on evacuating the most at-risk areas first.